► VW warns supply problems to continue ’til 2024

 ► Everything you need to know

-In the last 18 months, the car industry has had to weather the uncertainty of Brexit and a global pandemic – but there’s one further crisis that’s only just kicking in: a global microchip shortage.
-What started as an inconvenience for those looking to buy a PS5, Xbox or TV has now made its way to the car industry – and a lack of chips means brands such as JLR, Renault and VW are planning temporary shutdowns at some plants.
+In the past two years, the car industry has had to weather the uncertainty of Brexit, a global pandemic and war in Ukraine – but there’s one further crisis that’s been causing deep, deep problems throughout 2021-22: the global microchip shortage.
+What started as an inconvenience for those looking to buy a PlayStation 5, Xbox or TV has now made its way to the car industry.

 Finally, a fire at the Renesas Electronics factory – one of the largest semi-conductor makers for the automotive industry – plus a trade war, and severe weather in Texas haven’t helped matters, either.